News: Android TV

 Replay Guide Using Microservices

-With the Grid EPG and Google’s search functionality, the users are already able to find content using the broadcast time, the title, or the name of an actor/actress.
+With the Grid EPG and Google’s search functionality, the users are already able to find content using the broadcast time, the title or the name of an actor/actress.

 We now introduced the Replay Guide, a new and advanced feature for finding content.
-This Replay Guide shows recommendations, lists the most-watched events, and allows filtering for categories (like sport, movies, series) and genre.
+This Replay Guide shows recommendations, lists the most-watched events, and allows filtering for categories (like sports, movies, series) and genre.

 We realised the Replay Guide as a highly responsive end-to-end solution.
 On the backend, a microservice is running (see below) which collects and prepares all data.
-Whereas the UHD set-top box accesses the microservice and presents the Replay Guide to the users.
+Whereas the UHD set-top box accesses the microservice and presents the Replay Guide to its users.